What is a Delivery Exception, How to Prevent it & What to Do if it’s Inevitable

 3. Weather conditions

-If there is a weather issue or natural disaster (e.g., a bushfire or flood) that renders a delivery route unpassable, the package will likely be delayed.
+If there is a weather issue or natural disaster (e.g., hurricane, tornado, wildfire, or flood) that renders a delivery route unpassable, the package will likely be delayed.
 These types of unpredictable delays beyond anyone’s control, known as “acts of God,” are usually regional.

-If you use multiple fulfillment centers, you may be able to ship the order from a different location as long as it’s outside the path to avoid.
+If you use multiple fulfilment centres, you may be able to ship the order from a different location as long as it’s outside the path to avoid.
 Safety is a top priority, but so is customer service.
-Many carriers will have contingency plans in place and the shipment will arrive as soon as it can be resumed in the affected area.
+Many couriers will have contingency plans in place and the shipment will arrive as soon as it can be resumed in the affected area.

 4. Damaged or missing labels

-Similarly, if the label contains an incorrect address (undeliverable, unrecognized to carriers, incomplete, etc.), then it can get stuck in a delivery exception.
+Similarly, if the label contains an incorrect address (undeliverable, unrecognized to couriers, incomplete, etc.), then it can get stuck in a delivery exception.

 5. No one was home to receive the package